pshraddha128/Attend--Ease/README.md

 The application fetches data from a Google Sheets spreadsheet stored in Google Drive using a JSON script and the Google Sheets API.
 This ensures that users have real-time access to their attendance records without manually updating the app.

 ## Features
--View attendance data in a bar chart format.
+- View attendance data in a bar chart format.
--Fetches data from a Google Sheets spreadsheet stored in Google Drive.
+- Fetches data from a Google Sheets spreadsheet stored in Google Drive.
--Real-time updates ensure the latest attendance information is displayed.
+- Real-time updates ensure the latest attendance information is displayed.

 ## Installation
 -Clone the repository to your local machine.